yungyuc/ynote/nsd/11arraydesign/arraydesign.rst

    method.

 Here we will see how much faster it can get to move the code from numpy to C++.
-To simplify the algorithm implementation, I use a library named `xtensor
+To simplify the implementation, I use an array library from `modmesh
-<http://xtensor.readthedocs.io/>`_.
-It defines the multi-dimensional array
+<https://github.com/solvcon/modmesh>`_.
+It helps to organize the code and
-data structure suitable for compile-time optimization.
-An array library like that makes it easy to organize the code and achieve faster runtime.
+achieve faster runtime.

 Except the parentheses, the C++ version looks almost the same as the Python version.